davidmoten/rtree2/README.md

 [![codecov](https://codecov.io/gh/davidmoten/rtree2/branch/master/graph/badge.svg)](https://codecov.io/gh/davidmoten/rtree2)

-In-memory immutable 2D [R-tree](http://en.wikipedia.org/wiki/R-tree) implementation in java using [RxJava Observables](https://github.com/ReactiveX/RxJava) for reactive processing of search results.
+In-memory immutable 2D [R-tree](http://en.wikipedia.org/wiki/R-tree) implementation.
+This is the next version of [rtree](https://github.com/davidmoten/rtree) and differs in that it does not have a reactive API (returns `Iterable` from searches) and does not support serialization directly.
+If you want a reactive API then wrap then all the major reactive libraries can wrap `Iterable`s.

 Status: *released to Maven Central*